A couple talking with a mortgage lender, potentially in a home buying process.

 What To Do If You’re Changing Jobs While Buying A House

 There will be extra steps you need to take if you’re thinking about switching jobs while house hunting.
-If possible, it’s best to wait a while after closing on your home and receiving loan approval to change jobs, but sometimes life happens.
+If possible, it’s best to wait a while after closing on your home to change jobs, but life changes can happen suddenly.

 Items To Present To Your Lender

-Here are some things to consider having on hand that’ll increase your loan approval odds:
+If you do find yourself changing jobs while buying a home, having the right documentation can make a difference.
+Here are some things to consider having on hand to increase your loan approval odds:

 • Offer or title change letter: Present a letter of intent from your new employer if you just got a new job.
 Present a title change letter if you’re staying at the same company but are being promoted.